BCcampus/pressbooks-textbook/symbionts/mce-table-buttons/readme.txt

 Donate link: http://10up.com/plugins-modules/wordpress-mce-table-buttons/
 Tags: tables, table, editor, WYSIWYG, buttons, tinymce Requires at least: 3.4
-Tested up to: 3.5
+Tested up to: 3.9
-Stable tag: 2.0
+Stable tag: 3.0

-Adds table editing buttons to a new, third row in the WordPress WYSIWYG editor.
+Adds table editing controls to the visual content editor (TinyMCE).

 == Description ==

-Adds table editing buttons to a new, third row in the WordPress WYSIWYG editor.
+Adds table editing controls to the visual content editor (TinyMCE).

-A light weight plug-in that restores the table editing buttons from the full version of TinyMCE, optimized for WordPress.
-Note that this should not be used with other plug-ins that significantly alter the editor's default behavior.
+A light weight plug-in that adds the table editing controls from the full version of TinyMCE, optimized for WordPress.
+Note that this may not work in conjunction with other plug-ins that significantly alter or replace the visual editor's default behavior.

-The third, editor toolbar is hidden or displayed with the "kitchen sink" (just like the second toolbar row).
+Note that the table controls are contained in the “kitchen sink” toolbar, toggled with the last button on the first row of controls.

 == Installation ==